7 heavy equipment maintenance tips to keep your machines running smoothly

 FAQs

-With proper care, a bulldozer like the Cat D8T can last 15,000–20,000 operating hours before major rebuilds.
+What is the average lifespan of a bulldozer?
+With proper care, a bulldozer like the Cat D8T can last 15,000 to 20,000 operating hours before major rebuilds.

+How do I know if my hydraulic oil is contaminated?
 Signs include slow response of the boom or bucket, unusual noises, and overheating of hydraulic components.
+See our full hydraulic oil contamination guide for the complete list.

+What's the most expensive part to replace in an excavator?
 The undercarriage, which can represent up to half of the total lifetime maintenance cost.

+Can I use aftermarket filters instead of OEM?
 Yes, but quality varies.
-Always check compatibility and ensure the filter meets the machine’s specifications.
+Always check compatibility and ensure the filter meets the machine's specifications.

-Tire life depends on terrain and load, but most last between 2,000–4,000 hours before replacement.
+How often should I replace tires on a wheel loader?
+Tire life depends on terrain and load, but most last between 2,000 and 4,000 hours before replacement.

 :quality(50)/43757/gene-gallin-HbNBZmSLIxU-unsplash.jpg)